 Another option in Mobikin Doctor is "Recover from iCloud Backup File".
 This will require you to log in to iCloud with your Apple ID and password and then you can scan your iCloud backups for the files you want, just as with iTunes.

-Whether recovering your deleted messages worked or not, it's always best to take preventative measures, so you don't lose them again.
+Whether recovering your deleted messages worked or not, it's always best to take preventive measures, so you don't lose them again.
 Some manufacturers like Samsung offer up to 15 GB of free cloud storage, which you can use to back up various phone data, including text messages.
-On most Android phones, however, you can simply use your Google account:
+On most Android phones, however, you can simply use your Google account to do this.